Close Menu

 WHAT IS ADDISON’S DISEASE?

-Addison’s disease is a medical condition in which your adrenal glands don’t produce enough of the hormones cortisol and aldosterone.
+Addison’s disease is a rare medical condition in which your adrenal glands don’t produce enough of the hormones cortisol and aldosterone.
 The adrenal glands are small glands that are located on top of each of your kidneys.
 These glands play a very important role in your health because they produce hormones that you need to regulate your body.

 Cortisol is a hormone that helps your body respond to stress.
 This could be any kind of stress, including pain, illness, injury or surgery.
 Additionally, Cortisol helps maintain your blood pressure and heart function.
 It also helps maintain your immune system, blood sugar levels, and reduce inflammation.
+Cortisol helps your body respond to stress.

 Aldosterone is another important hormone.
 Aldosterone maintains the balance of salt and potassium in your blood.
 Sodium and potassium work together to help keep your blood pressure stable.
 This helps your body maintain normal nerve and muscle function.
 Finally, this hormone also helps controls the amount of fluid your kidneys remove as urine.
+If you lack these hormones, then your body doesn’t function properly.

 WHAT CAUSES ADDISON’S DISEASE?